shirleyzhang2/CS330-Project/README.md

 The prediction results on `test_tasks_v2` by the original and finetuned Tk-Instruct model are stored in `Tk-Instruct/output/gpt3-paraphrase-tasks-tk-instruct-finetuned-v2` and `Tk-Instruct/output/gpt3-paraphrase-tasks-tk-instruct-notfinetuned-v2`.

 The original model has a predict_exact_match of 48.5091, while the finetuned model has a predict_exact_match of 46.1247 which is slightly lower.
-Note that these predictions are made on paraphrased prompts.
 Only the predict_exact_match_for_sentiment_analysis is higher than the original model.
 One hypothesis is that the model has overfit to the training data during finetuning and does not generalize as well to unseen prompts, especially with a small learning rate of 1e-5 and a very large number of training samples of 529836.

 Another observation that these evaluation scores are still higher than the predict_exact match from our previous experiments with 16 paraphrased prompts, which was around 40.
 This may be attributed to the improvement we made when prompting GPT-3 to generate higher-quality paraphrases.

 It appears that as we hypothesized, the model becomes less sensitive to different wordings after finetuning.
 The standard deviation among different paraphrases averaged across all tasks in the test split drops drastically from 5.1135 to 1.4318.

+ Note that the predictions mentioned above are made on tasks with paraphrased prompts.
 The predict_exact_match on original, non-paraphrased prompts (`splits/test_tasks_v2_original.txt`) is 47.0546.
 These results are saved in `Tk-Instruct/output/gpt3-paraphrase-tasks-tk-instruct-finetuned-v2-original-instruction`.

 #### Experiment v3
 A validation set is added to track the model's performance on unseen tasks.
 The validation loss keeps increasing which confirms our hypothesis that the model is overfitting.